wallit/wordpress-wallit/readme.txt

 == Changelog ==

 = 2.0 =
-* Initial public release of PRO version
+* Initial public release of updated plugin with new interface and embedded paywall